-Unlike Alternatives 1, 2, and 5, which involve crossing the PCT on a viaduct, Alternative 3 would traverse the area around the PCT primarily on an embankment and would involve construction of a short viaduct to cross over the PCT.
+Unlike Alternatives 1, 2, and 5, which involve crossing the PCT via an approximately 1,500-footlong viaduct, Alternative 3 would traverse the area around the PCT primarily on an embankment and would involve construction of a short viaduct to cross over the PCT.
 Because landscaping of the embankment would be consistent with the vegetation of the adjacent areas, its visibility would be substantially less than the other B-P Build Alternatives (e.g., at KVPs 18a and 18b).
 Therefore, Alternative 3 would reduce the visual effect of the HSR system at this recreational resource compared to the other B-P Build Alternatives, although the effect on visual quality would still be adverse.